junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 SELECT * FROM [containerName] ORDER BY timestamp DESC LIMIT 1
 ```

-Every time the

 ## Deliver Data to the Web Client

 We use WebSocket to deliver data to the project web client, built with React and Mapbox.

+_Why WebSocket?_

-WebSocket is the optimal choice for applications requiring intensive data usage because it enables real-time, bidirectional communication between the client and server.
+> WebSocket is the optimal choice for applications requiring intensive data usage because it enables real-time, bidirectional communication between the client and server.
 WebSocket allows for efficient data transfer and minimizes latency, which is essential in data-intensive applications where continuous updates and rapid responsiveness are crucial.

 This snippet code shows us how the world population data is saved to and queried from GridDB and then sent it to the web client via WebSocket `ws`.